Conflict surrounds Charleston School of Law land deal, with nearly $13M at stake

 “You really don’t want a law school in a high-rise with multiple floors," he said.

-The sale, he said, will improve the school's finances — a necessary step in seeking to become a nonprofit, said Bell.
+The sale, he said, will improve the school's finances — a necessary step in seeking to become a nonprofit, Bell said.
 And as a nonprofit, it could attract donations that would help build or buy school facilities.

 “It is astounding that a city government would attempt a shakedown on one of their local businesses and a local university," he said.
 “They agreed in 2017 to this course of action."